aaronwai/django-proj/project-instruction/project.md

 ---

+## Step 6 : building base html partials one by one

+62). copy the resouces->index.html file to base.html, cut out all the mid-section (10. base.html)
-62). open dist->assets->index.html copy 3 css link into meta area go to bottom copy JS script link to the bottom of <body> base.html 63). update the assets/ path by {% static 'css/all.css' %} and so on 10.base.html.pdf
+a). keep the header and JS script part as a base.html b). update the assets part by {% include static %} as the top c). update the assets/ path by {% static 'css/all.css' %} and so on 10.base.html.pdf

+63). keep the top bar and Nav bar and footer inside the base.html 64). after testing the base.html then refactor the base.html into partials a). base.html should contains header, <body> just with one line {% block content %} {% end block %} and <script>

 ---

-64). add the top bar and Nav bar and footer inside the base.html 65). after testing then refactor the base.html into partials create partials under template folder
+## Step 7. create partials folder under template folder

-66). move all the section into different html files 67). fixed the log wthin the nav bar
-68). copy the rest of the content into index.html
+65). move all the section into different html files a). create \_topbar.html, \_navbar.html, \_footer.html b). move each sections into the files c). from the base.html, {% include 'partials/_topbar.html' %} and so on 66). each of the partils use {% load "static" %} at the top a). make sure fixed the logo to "static" wthin the nav bar b). check the rest of the partials for any possible fixes
-69). same for about, copy all the section freom about into template.about.html, make sure checking for any image files and update the imag path

 ---

+## Step 8 : build the index and about html 12. pdf

+67). build the index.html by copying the showcase section before the footer section.
+68). same for about, copy all the section from about.html into template.about.html, make sure checking for any image files and update the imag path
+69). within the pages/index and about.html, replace any links with {% url "index" %} or "about"
+a). (index and about) are where we defined withn the pages/urls.py name='index' b). we don't setup the listings.html yet so we leave it alone and come back to update the href="listings.html" 70). want to fix the link highlight by spot the <li> with "active" and write the conditional statement
+{% if "/" == request.path %} for both files

+---

+## Step 9: build listings app for the housing content and register within the project settings.py

 70). create listing app
-python manage.py startapp listings //for all the listing searching page python manage.py startapp realtors // admin models 71). withing the templates add listings folder -> listing.html, listings.html, search.html 72). listings folder add urls.py, copy the same content from pages.urls.py 73). a). put the APP inside the proj.setting.py installed_app b).put the listing route inside proj->urls.py urlpatterns
+python manage.py startapp listings //for all the listing searching page python manage.py startapp realtors // realtors admin models 71). within the templates add listings folder -> create listing.html, listings.html, search.html 72). within listings folder add urls.py, copy the same content from pages.urls.py, for the time being 73). a). register the both APPs, within the proj.setting.py installed_app, copy the settings as pagesconfig b). put the listing route inside proj->urls.py urlpatterns, this time under the '',(second API route)

+## Step 10: basic setup of APP urls and views

+74). listings -> views.py add callback function based on urls.py the route, listings -> views is the main routing of the all the housing html
+75). a). route API use listings/ , internal functions use listings as main collections of functions b). listings->urls.py put /id API as <int:>
+76). for template->listings->listings, listing, search, put in {% entends 'base.html' %} {% block content %}and then dummy H1 tag for the time being,
+77). go test the link of the page, make sure routes are working with topbar/navbaer/footer for the time being

 ---

-74). listings -> views.py add callback function for the route listings -> views is the main routing of the all the html 75). route API use listings/ , internal functions use listings as main collections of functions
+## Step 10 b: copy resources template into listings template

+78). from resources folder theme pickup listings.html and copy the content into listings ->listings.html everything between Navbar/footer
+79). within listings, fixed all the page links to listing, search so on 80). next will remove all the listings part of the content after link with database and render the content plus "pricing" 81). fixing the nav_bar for the features listing

 ---

-76). from resources folder theme pickup listings.html and copy the content into listings ->listings.html everything between Navbar/footer
-77). fixed all the page links to listing, search so on 78). next will remove all the listings part of the content after link with database and render the content plus "pricing" 79). fixing the nav_bar for the features listing

----

-here is the database part of the project
+## Step 11 : database part of the project

 80). install postgres
 https://postgresapp.com/
 https://www.pgadmin.org/